 - Follow up and stay in touch – after you’ve met them, ensure you keep in touch.

-- Use influencer identification and measurement tools such as Kred (disclosure: I work as UK CEO of PeopleBrowsr, makers of Kred) to find those “local rock stars” that would love to be in touch with your brand.
+- Use influencer identification and measurement tools such as Kred (disclosure: I worked as Kred CEO) to find those “local rock stars” that would love to be in touch with your brand.